gloomurai85/luna-tic-landing-sim/README.md

 - The distribution of touchdown speeds
 - The distribution of maximum g-loads

 Monte Carlo converges statistically with error scaling like `1/sqrt(N)`.
-It is not the fastest possible uncertainty quantification method, but it is conceptually simple and well suited to this context.
+It is not the fastest possible uncertainty quantification method, but it is conceptually simple and well-suited to this context.

 ### Verification pathway